 It’s important to maintain and clean your filters when you clean your tank, to make sure they’re working to the best of their ability.
-One common issue with mechanical filters is that the pad/sponge can become clogged with debris from the tank.
+One common issue with mechanical filters is the pad/sponge can become clogged with debris.

 You could clean the sponge using tap water, but it’s ill-advised to do so.

 To help maintain a good level of healthy bacteria from your tank’s natural cycles, it’s recommended you rinse your filter media during a routine water changing session with old water removed from the tank.
-This will avoid chemicals in tap water killing the bacteria your tank wants and needs.
+This will avoid chemicals in tap water killing the bacteria you want and need.

 If you can’t clean your filters sponges or media effectively, you can replace them, but try not to make a habit of doing this in case you disrupt the cycle in your tank.

 If you’re using a filter that requires you to pour granules into it, make sure you’re using the recommended amount, and not over or under filling it.